-Ways to Minimize Employees Wasting Time at Work
+You Can Solve the Problem of Employees Wasting Time at Work

-The easiest thing any manager can do is blame their employees for wasting time at work through poor time management that results in quality slips and missed deadlines.
-This translates into poor customer service, strained internal relationships and ultimately, loss of business.
+The easiest option for any manager is to blame their employees for wasting time at work through poor time management that results in quality slips and missed deadlines.
+This translates into poor customer service, strained internal relationships, and ultimately loss of business.

-Where Does the Time Go?
+Where Employees Waste the Most Time

-Sometimes Why Employees Waste Time Is Obvious
+The Reasons Why Employees Waste Time at Work

 In both the 2012 and 2013 surveys, employees identified too many meetings as the biggest waste of time within their workplace.
 Other interesting responses to the survey question, “What’s the biggest distraction in your workplace?” were:

-- Inefficient co-workers: 17%
+- Inefficient co-workers: 17 percent

-- Other co-workers: 17%
+- Other co-workers: 17 percent

-- Office politics: 13%
+- Office politics: 13 percent

-- Busy work: 13%
+- Busy work: 13 percent

-- Other: 11%
+- Other: 11 percent

-- And finally, My Boss: 8%
+- And finally: My Boss: 8 percent

-Minimizing Time Wasting Starts With Leadership
+Optimization Starts With the Leadership Team

 An effective leader is only as good as the team they develop (properly train) and lead (set expectations and goals).
 If the leader is not effective, the team will not perform well on a consistent basis.

-It’s no wonder that when surveyed as to why they waste time, they give answers like “not challenged enough,” “no incentive to work harder” or “lack of job satisfaction.”
+It’s no wonder that when surveyed as to why they waste time, dissatisfied employees give answers like “not challenged enough,” “no incentive to work harder” or “lack of job satisfaction.”
 Leaders get paid to produce results through the combined efforts of their team members.
 When the leader does a poor job of leading, the team decides what they will do and when they feel like doing it.

-In the Beginning: Heading off Time Wasting at Work
+Heading Off Employee Time Wasting at Work

-Team Members Need Clear Expectations
+Team Members Need Clear Expectations:

 Once employees are hired, make sure that each of your team members knows specifically what they are supposed to do and how and when they are supposed to do it.
 Most importantly, each team member must understand why they do what they do.
 They need to know how what they do fits into the vision you are creating.